-Six weeks to ship what traditionally takes one to two years to build.
+Six weeks to ship what traditionally takes years to build.

-A property & casualty insurance carrier was running on an off-the-shelf platform that didn’t fit how it actually operated.
-Its agent appointment process — controlling who’s authorized to do business on the carrier’s behalf — ran through one employee, an inbox, and a shared folder.
-We replaced it with a custom system the carrier owns end-to-end.
+A property & casualty insurance carrier outgrew an off-the-shelf platform that forced it to run its business the vendor’s way, and set out to replace it with a platform of its own.
+Its agent appointment process — controlling who’s authorized to do business on the carrier’s behalf — still ran through one employee, an inbox, and a shared folder.
+We built the agent management system inside the carrier’s new platform: shipped in six weeks, owned by the carrier end-to-end.

 A platform that didn’t fit, and a manual process that couldn’t scale.